Transvaginal Mesh Recall, FDA Ban and Discontinued Products

 “Given the absence of evidence for clinically significant benefit and the overwhelming evidence of very serious, common risks, use of synthetic surgical mesh products for transvaginal repair of POP is not ethically justifiable,” Carome said in his testimony.

-In January 2012, the FDA ordered transvaginal mesh makers to study the safety and effectiveness of their devices.
+In January 2012, the FDA ordered mesh manufacturers to study the safety and effectiveness of their devices.
 The studies were part of an FDA program called the 522 Postmarket Surveillance Studies Program.
-Section 522 of the Food, Drug, and Cosmetic Act gives the FDA the authority to order companies to study class II and class III devices.
-Transvaginal mesh devices were class II at the time.
+Section 522 of the Food, Drug, and Cosmetic Act gives the FDA the authority to order companies to study Class II and Class III devices.
+Transvaginal mesh devices were Class II at the time.

 By February 2013, the agency had ordered 34 manufacturers to study 95 mesh implants designed for use during pelvic organ prolapse surgery.
-The FDA also ordered seven companies to study 14 bladder slings indicated for treating stress urinary incontinence.
+The FDA also ordered seven companies to study 14 bladder slings indicated for the treatment of stress urinary incontinence.

-Reclassifying Transvaginal Mesh as Class III High-Risk Devices
+2016: FDA Reclassifies Transvaginal POP Mesh as Class III High-Risk Device

 In April 2014, the FDA submitted two proposals to reclassify transvaginal POP mesh.
 It finalized the proposed orders in 2016, and in January 2017, the FDA issued the final order.